The Complete Guide To Nilgiris Green Lake Trek

-Nilgiris Green Lake Trek is a trek which leads to a beautiful lake that one just cannot ignore.
-If the trail isn’t splendid enough, the lake in itself is absolutely magical.
+Nilgiris Green Lake Trek is a trek that leads to a beautiful lake that one just cannot ignore.
+If the trail isn't splendid enough, the lake in itself is absolutely magical.
 Uninhabited, except for the occasional fisherman, the lake is lined with grassy knolls along its edges.
 To just sit on the mounds of grass and look at the delicate ripples of the lake is in itself a pleasure.

 There are two added bonuses to this trek.
 To reach the start of the trek, we take the route through Bandipur National Park.
 We usually drive through the park between 6 am and 7 am, which is the perfect time to spot animals.
-One can spot elephants (including tuskers), spotted deer, sambar deer, peacocks and bisons without even going on a jungle safari.
+One can spot elephants (including tuskers), spotted deer, sambar deer, peacocks and bison without even going on a jungle safari.
 Another bonus is the brilliant weather during the trek.
 Since it’s on a hill station and reaches an altitude of 7,000 feet, the weather remains cool throughout the year.
 Even when the sun is out, a cool breeze keeps you fresh and enthusiastic.
 The second day is warmer than the first, but it’s a great escapade during hot summers.

 Day 1: From HPF and back, around Green Lake

 Get onto the road that leads to the X-Ray plant.
 In less than a minute, you’ll reach the shoulder of the road, which curves to the right and leads to the plant.
 Spot a small clearing ahead and on your left.
 There is a trail made for cows that leads to the clearing from the shoulder.
 Climb onto it.

 The clearing in the heart of a eucalyptus grove is a delight.
 The pleasant aroma of eucalyptus all around is intoxicating.
 The clearing climbs gently and drops down to a wonderful meadow.
 At the foot and to the right of the meadow are the last of the greens of the Ooty Golf Course.